divio/divio-cloud-docs/background/addons-basics.rst

 .. _aldryn:

-What is Aldryn, and why use it?
+About Aldryn (legacy)
 ==================================

+..  note:: Aldryn continues to be supported by Divio, but we do not recommend using Aldryn Django for new applications.

-The :ref:`Aldryn Django addons framework <aldryn-addons>` allows packages to be installed and configured very easily and in some cases fully automatically.
+The :ref:`Aldryn Django addons framework <aldryn-addons>` is an optional system that allows packages to be installed and configured very easily and in some cases fully automatically.

 What are Aldryn addons?